MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 ### 5.1 User permission requirement

-#### 5.1.1 Approach 1 - clipboard-read permission required to listen to clipboardchange event
+#### 5.1.1 Approach 1 (Preferred) - clipboard-read permission required to listen to clipboardchange event
 Since the clipboard contains privacy-sensitive data, we should protect access to the clipboard change event using a user permission - clipboard-read.
 The web author should ensure that the site has the permission before it starts listening to this event otherwise the provided event handler won't be invoked whenever the clipboard changes.
 To check if the current user has clipboard-read permissions for the site, the [query](https://www.w3.org/TR/permissions/#query-method) method of the [Permissions API](https://www.w3.org/TR/permissions/#permissions-api) can be used.
 We should consider logging a warning message if the web author starts listening to clipboardchange without acquiring the permissions since web developers might miss integrating the permissions flow into their user experience.

 Web apps can request for the clipboard-read permissions by performing a read operation using one of [read](https://w3c.github.io/clipboard-apis/#dom-clipboard-read) or [readText](https://w3c.github.io/clipboard-apis/#dom-clipboard-readtext) methods of the [Async clipboard API](https://w3c.github.io/clipboard-apis/#async-clipboard-api).